 My name is Sergio Lopez, and I’m running for Campbell City Council.

 Growing up here, I never thought I’d say those words.
-I was raised in a one-bedroom apartment, crammed together with family, over on Payne Street on the North side of town.
+I was raised in a one-bedroom apartment, crammed together with family, over on Payne Avenue on the North side of town.
 I played soccer in the Youth League at the Campbell Community Center, and went to the Campbell Public Library every week.

 When I started kindergarten across the street at Castlemont Elementary, I didn’t know the language.
 But what I had were my own determination, my parents’ belief in the importance of education, and a dedicated public school teacher.
 She would pull me aside and read with me while the other kids were playing, and by the end of the year I was reading above grade level.

 By the time I was older, we'd saved up enough to own a home and open up a small business, a restaurant.
 I’d go after school, on weekends, and in the summer to help out.
 We did alright for a couple years—but then the financial crisis hit.
 We lost our business and our home.

 At the time, I didn’t understand what was happening.
 But I did what I’d always done, reading and learning more about the world around me, until I saw how our political system included some voices and left out others.
 That taught me two things that have guided me ever since: one, I needed to learn how to make my voice heard, and two, I had to work to bring others along with me.

 After going to public schools my whole life, I was fortunate enough to be accepted to Yale University on a full scholarship.
 I worked in fields like journalism and public policy to learn how to have a seat at the table, refusing to wait for a title or position before doing the hard work of making change happen.